harishnkr/bsol/.github/README.md

 ```
 sudo update-grub
 ```
+## Using Package manager

+If you use Arch linux or derivatives, use this [package](https://aur.archlinux.org/packages/grub-theme-bsol-git) run `grub-install --themes=bsol` followed by `grub-mkconfig -o /boot/grub/grub.cfg"` both with `sudo` privileges.

 ### Choosing font

 By default, the theme uses `victor mono italic` font.
 Alternatives are as follows: